YuanGongND/vocalsound/README.md

 #### To run the baseline experiment

-- *Make sure your Google Drive is mounted.* You don't need to do it by yourself, but Google Colab will ask permission to acess your Google Drive when you run the scrip, please allow it if you want to use Google Drive.
+- *Make sure your Google Drive is mounted.* You don't need to do it by yourself, but Google Colab will ask permission to acess your Google Drive when you run the script, please allow it if you want to use Google Drive.
-- *Make sure GPU is enabled for Colab.* To do so, go to the top menu of the page > Edit > Notebook settings and select GPU as Hardware accelerator.
+- *Make sure GPU is enabled for Colab.* To do so, go to the top menu > Edit > Notebook settings and select GPU as Hardware accelerator.
-- *Run the script.* Just press ctrl+F9 or go to runtime menu on top and click run all option.
+- *Run the script.* Just press Ctrl+F9 or go to runtime menu on top and click "run all" option.
 That's it.

 ### Option 2.
 Run Experiment Locally